Monitor Notifications

 Conditional Formatting Variables

-You can use Boolean logic to display parts of the customised message.
+You can use Boolean logic to display parts of the customized message.

 Also any recipients specified within conditional variable tags receive the notification if the variable is true.